sumedhx/appscrip-task-sumedh/README.md

 ## ⚠️ Known Limitation

 * The **sidebar is not fully responsive in mobile view**.
-  Due to time constraints, I was not able to complete the mobile responsiveness behavior for the sidebar (e.g., toggle menu / collapse functionality).
+I was not able to complete the mobile responsiveness behavior for the sidebar (e.g., toggle menu / collapse functionality).

 All other sections are implemented and working as expected.